-How to Clean a Refrigerator Water Dispenser | Get Rid Of Disgusting Smell
+How To Clean A Refrigerator Water Dispenser | Get Rid Of Disgusting Smell

-Why It’s Important to Clean Refrigerator Water Dispenser
+Why It’s Important to Clean Refrigerator Water Dispenser?

 Hard water can gather calcium in the water dispenser over time, which can block the dispenser and slow the flow of water.
 Frequent use of water dispensers can cause a build-up of bacteria in it.
-Cleaning it will help wipe this out and ensure you have clean water at all times.
+Cleaning it will help wipe this out and ensure you have clean water.

 Cleaning the water dispenser helps to enhance the life of the refrigerator.
 If the water dispenser is clogged by lime or calcium, it affects the cooling system of the refrigerator, and this can cause damage to the equipment.

-How to Clean Refrigerator Water Dispenser
+How to Clean Refrigerator Water Dispenser?

-Disconnect the water supply
+Disconnect the Water Supply

 This is the first step to take before cleaning.
 Then look for a copper water supply that connects to the water supply.
 Not all refrigerators have this, but most of them have it.
 Look for the screw that connects them, loosen it, and slide off the copper tube.

-Flush with white vinegar
+Flush with White Vinegar

 If the calcium is so clogged that the toothbrush is not doing much of scraping it, you can use a small kitchen knife to get this done.
 Scrape out the calcium carefully, but be watchful of the tube, so you don’t get them cut out.

-Rinse the vinegar
+Rinse the Vinegar